amilcar-neto/Keeper-s-Luck-Stock-Exchange/README.md

 ## Settings

-- **Luck Bank** — the current balance.
+- **Luck Reserve** — the current balance.
 The Keeper can set it manually at any time; all NPCs re-sync to the new value.
 - **Transaction Receipts** — turns the chat receipts on or off.

 ## Languages